It (miniseries): In other media

 In 2013, Pennywise made an appearance in an advertisement for organic food company Herbaria that was produced by Andreas Roth with Jung von Matt/Neckar and Tempomedia.

 The two-part late 2010s film version of It (Chapter One and Chapter Two) feature references to the miniseries.
 A doll replica of Curry's Pennywise is seen in Chapter One in the scene where Richie encounters a room of clown dolls in the house on Neibolt Street; the doll was also included in the film's trailer.
-Chapter Two not only features a cameo from Crane, but also Pennywise (portrayed by Bill Skarsgård) reiterating the miniseries line "Kiss me, fat boy" and the designs of the clownhouse's clown bags having the same pattern as the attire of Curry's Pennywise.
+Chapter Two not only features a cameo from Crane, but also Pennywise (portrayed by Bill Skarsgård) reiterating the miniseries line "Kiss me, fat boy" (though in a less comical fashion) and the designs of the clownhouse's clown bags having the same pattern as the attire of Curry's Pennywise.
 Skarsgård stated in an interview about the miniseries, "I watched the whole thing, and...it's cute.
 It's very dated, you know?"
 The 2017 film's Henry Bowers actor Nicholas Hamilton and editor Jason Ballantine admitted to using the miniseries as reference when working on the 2017 version.